Lindsay Gordon Scott: Architectural practice

 In late 1936 Scott was commissioned by the Municipality of Erskineville to design a new Town Hall for the small inner city council.
-Scott's initial design in the Mediterranean style was an ambitious one, including two stories and a 75-foot-high clock tower.
+Scott's initial design in the Mediterranean style was an ambitious one, including two stories and a 75-foot-high clock tower, echoing his design of the Freshwater Surf Life Saving Club the year before.
 This design however was found to be too expensive and grand for a small municipality in a primarily working-class area of Sydney and was later revised to be a scaled down single-storey building without the tower in a similar red brick Mediterranean style.
 Completed in 1938, the Town Hall was also featured in Building.
 In 1939 Scott designed the Christ Church in Coonabarabran for the Anglican Diocese of Bathurst.

 Apart from surf life saving, Scott was active elsewhere in the community as a member of the Cromer Country Golf Club, president of the Manly Chamber of Commerce, member of the Manly Rotary Club, and at one time Master of the Masonic Lodge, Annandale.

 On 4 January 1941 at the age of 42, Scott "died suddenly" at his residence at 26 Fairlight Street, Manly.
-Survived by his wife Audrey and son John, Scott's funeral was held at St Andrew's Presbyterian Church, Manly, before his body was cremated at Northern Suburbs Crematorium.
+Survived by his wife Audrey, Scott's funeral was held at St Andrew's Presbyterian Church, Manly, before his body was cremated at Northern Suburbs Crematorium.
 In a final tribute to his long contribution to the surf life saving community, a team comprising the Freshwater, Queenscliff, and South Curl Curl surf life saving crews scattered his ashes off Freshwater beach on 8 June 1941.